leslie-alldridge/sre-dashboard/README.md

 Create a dashboard where users can view SLO metrics.
 DONE

+Clicking on a graph will display the 99% outliers (url, value, count, team) - DONE

 ### This application uses

 - React (with Hashrouter)
 - Redux
 - Node
+- Golang API server
 - Knex JS
 - Nodemailer
 - Bcrypt JS